bigchaindb/js-reactor/README.md

 * [keywords](https://docs.npmjs.com/files/package.json#keywords) - Keywords to find your package on
   NPM.
 You're probably the expert here ;).

 Good to Know
 ------------

-At the moment, we're using the newest Webpack beta (2.1.0-beta.17) because [Webpack 2 comes with a lot of great features](https://gist.github.com/sokra/27b24881210b56bbaff7), especially tree-shaking.
+At the moment, we're pegged to a backwards-compatible Webpack2 beta (2.1.0-beta.17) because [Webpack 2 comes with a lot of great features](https://gist.github.com/sokra/27b24881210b56bbaff7), especially tree-shaking.
 Although it's in beta, we've been using it for a while and have had no stability issues.
-Although there are some package warnings, most 1.x plugins and loaders will work seamlessly with no changes required (*read as: we have yet to encounter any plugin requiring more than just a version bump on their webpack peer-dependency to support Webpack 2, aside from the 1.x extract-text plugin on webpack 2.1.0-beta.16+*).
+Although there are some package warnings, most 1.x plugins and loaders will work seamlessly with no changes required (*read as: we have yet to encounter any plugin requiring more than just a version bump on their Webpack peer-dependency to support Webpack 2, aside from the 1.x extract-text plugin on Webpack 2.1.0-beta.16+*).
 Just make sure to use the most recent plugin version.
+Note that since beta.17, Webpack2 has rethought a number of pieces in its configuration and our findings may not be true for the most recent betas; we'll upgrade the provided configuration and additional notes as things stabilize.

 We include our own ESLint config, based off our [Javascript Styleguide](https://github.com/ascribe/javascript), which is itself based off of the [Airbnb Javascript Styleguide](https://github.com/airbnb/javascript).